avaughn271/AdmixtureBayes/README.md

 **--posterior** This is the output file from the posterior step.

 **--top_trees_to_plot** (optional) The number of top trees to plot.
-If the value is greater than the total number of minimal topologies, the total number of minimal topologies will be used instead.
+If the value is greater than the total number of topologies, the total number of topologies will be used instead.
 Default value is 3.

-**--write_rankings** (optional) The name of a file to which the minimal topologies and their posterior probabilities will be written.
+**--write_rankings** (optional) The name of a file to which the topologies and their posterior probabilities will be written.
 If not specified, no such file will be written.

 ## This produces (in the current working directory)